 Locally, William Sheridan was known as a kind and generous man, to whom no worthy cause ever appealed to him in vain.

-The photo to the right shows Mr Sheridan (with the large white beard), attending an annual tea party for the elderly residents of the village, a function which he supported.
+A photo below shows Mr Sheridan (with the large white beard), attending an annual tea party for the elderly residents of the village, a function which he supported.

 The following photos were held by the school but little information is known.
 If anyone can help us to identify the children or teachers, please contact us via the add a comment section at the bottom of this page.